 From the Himalayas.
-These 60 to 80-ft. trees can spread 40 ft., producing magnificent 6–10-in., bowl-shaped blooms in crimson to rose pink, with central segments cupped over rose-colored stamens.
+This 60–80-ft. tree can spread to 40 ft. wide, producing magnificent 6–10-in., bowl-shaped blooms in crimson to rose pink, with central segments cupped over rose-colored stamens.
 They appear from late winter to spring, before leaves emerge.

 Plant in lee of evergreens to protect flowers from strong winds.
-Make it focus of garden and give it room.
+Make it the focus of the garden and give it room.

 Grows to 40 ft. tall and 30 ft. wide.
 Spectacular, erect, sweet-scented, 8-in. blooms are bright rose ...